 - Weak implementation

-- A lack of money
+- A lack of money or insufficient investment

 - The wrong location, or time

 - Competitor activity